-I’m just past the halfway point at Hackbright Academy, a fellowship for women that trains aspiring female software engineers in an accelerated ten-week training course.
+I’m just past the halfway point at Hackbright Academy, a fellowship for coders that trains aspiring software engineers in an accelerated ten-week training course.

 It’s been an intense five something weeks.
 Unlike many of my peers in the fellowship, I’m not an aspiring Silicon Valley engineer.
 I haven’t had hours and hours of coding-related experience or exploration under my belt.
 However, I have been a woman working in technology who’s become increasingly curious of how everything actually works rather than being a platform drone and just a slave to spreadsheets, implementing using someone else’s software.